CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-11-29-hardware-memory-ordering.md

 |`Write A, 1` |`Write B, 1` |
 |`Read B`     |`Read A`     |

 In a sequentially consistent system, what combinations of values are possible for `A` and `B`?
 There are three unique scenarios to consider.
-Let's take a look at the globally visable order of instructions for each.
+Let's take a look at the globally visible order of instructions for each.

 ### Case 1: A = 1, B = 1